Associate Professor of Latin American Art History

 Seventeenth-Century Flemish Garland Paintings: Still Life, Vision, and the Devotional Image (2012)

-Being Animal, Becoming Human.
-Exploring the Human-Animal Boundary in the Visual Culture of Early Modern Europe (book manuscript in progress)
+Inventing the Animal in Early Modern Europe (book manuscript in progress)

 “The Garland Pictures’ Reception in Seventeenth-Century Flanders and Italy,” Domestic and Institutional Interiors in Early Modern Europe, ed.